Boteti River Camp

 Activities

 Clearly, it's all about the wild.
 The river, the salt pans, the wildlife.
-Have a look around Khumaga village and if you have a 4x4, off you go.
-Or, reverse, reverse, go with the guides.
-They offer half day game drives to the Makgadikgadi National Park and full day game drives to Nxai Pan.
+Have a look around Khumaga village and if you have a 4x4, off you go or go with the guides.
+They offer half day morning and afternoon game drives to the Makgadikgadi National Park and full day game drives to Nxai Pan.
 There is also the opportunity for a cultural village walk.

-So, first stop, salt pans.
+First stop, salt pans.
 Makgadikgadi is huge.
 Practically the size of Portugal which is frankly ridiculous.
 Remote, inaccessible, dangerous.
 But extremely helpful too.
 They've supported human habitation, and their livestock, for a very long time.
-Thank you very much.
 Large herds of antelope, zebra and wildebeest roam the dusty plains awaiting the first rains.
 Normally September time.
 There isn't always very much but come December a deluge falls.
 And then the grasslands wave at the passing herds.

 This area also attracts a plethora of birds so if that's your bag you'll be chuffed.